balajibalasubramaniam/mutationdocker/README.md

 4) Mutant execution - using "runsave.bash" script - change the path in `runsave.bash` depending on your project.
 5) Result analysis - MATLAB scripts, see "folder structure" section of this document.

 In general, each mutation tool has different inputs, some mutation tools require a C function as input.
 The Cyber-Physical mutation tool requires a C family programming file as input.
 As a result, in order to understand about the input file, this tool has to recognize all the dependencies of the C project where the input C family programming file resides.
 This dependency linking is carried out using the process called "configuration".
 Under "configure" section of this document, I have explained these steps as optional.
-The depedencies are provided in `config.txt` file (it will vary based on the project), after you change this file based on your project you have to execute "./runconfiguration <config file name>".
+The depedencies are provided in `config.txt` file (it will vary based on the project), after you change this file based on your project you have to execute `./runconfiguration <config file name>`.
 I have mentioned this instruction under "To build and run" section of this document.

 Automation scripts are needed to automate the compilation and execution of the mutated target_file, here you have to specify the path based on your project.
 Please find instructions under the "configure" section of this document.

 # Definitions
-Mutation - Change certain statement in the source code of a target file.
+Mutation - Change certain statement in the source code of a target file.<br />
-Mutator - A software tool that automatically does the mutation on the programming files.
+Mutator - A software tool that automatically does the mutation on the programming files. <br />
-Mutationdocker - Virtual machine environment configured to run the mutator.
+Mutationdocker - Virtual machine environment configured to run the mutator.<br />
-Mutant - Changed code that is different from the orignal program.
+Mutant - Programming file that has changed code that is different from the orignal program.<br />

+# Folder structure and sample files

+Folder information (/mutationdocker/code):<br />
+The mutation tool runs for all C programming language family.
+It was tested with three different MATLAB Simulink control system project, and one system with no corresponding model.
+One system with no corresponding model is ardupilot, the control files are present 'https://github.com/balajibalasubramaniam/ardupilot' folder.

+Three different MATLAB Simulink control system project files are present in the folloing folders (you have to make sure all the depedencies are properly configured in the `config.txt` file and available in your system):<br />
+b747cl_grt_rtw<br />
+ccpi16a_grt_rtw<br />
+rct_helico_grt_rtw<br />

+Sample mutants generated from these models are present in the following folders:<br />
+mutants_b747cl<br />
+mutants_ccpi16a<br />
+mutants_rct_helico<br />

+The actual code of the mutation tool is present `../mutationdocker/code/mutator` folder, and the output mutants after executing the tool will be present `../mutationdocker/code/mutator/mutants` folder.
+For every run, you have to delete all the files present inside the `mutator/mutants` folder, do not delete the folder, delete only the contents of the folder.

+Post processing analysis are written using MATLAB scripts, the files for them are present in 'mutator/matlab_scripts'.

+To run the tool:
+1) cd into `../mutationdocker/code/mutator` folder
+2) start the docker using the command `docker start mutationcontainer` in the terminal.
+3) generate mutants by `./mutator -s 7 -n 0 -c PET b747cl.c`, use help `./mutator -help` to know about the options.
+4) stop the docker using the command 'docker stop mutationcontainer' in the terminal.

+Some sample commands:<br />
+./mutator -s 7 -n 0 -c PET ../ccpi16a_ert_rtw/ccpi16a.c<br />
+./mutator -s 7 -n 0 -c PET ../rct_helico_ert_rtw/rct_helico.c<br />
+./mutator -s 7 -n 0 -c PET ../ardupilot/ardupilot/libraries/AP_Avoidance/AP_Avoidance.cpp<br />
+./mutator -s 7 -n 0 -c PET ../ardupilot/ardupilot/libraries/AC_AttitudeControl/AC_PosControl.cpp<br />

 # Boeing 747 closed loop - b747cl
 If you plan to run the Boeing 747 project then make sure all the dependency linking is specified in the config.txt file.
 For each project, I already created config files with suffiix project names.
 For example, `config_b7474cl.txt` is for b7474 project, you can find all these files under `mutationdocker/code/mutator/` folder.
 Make sure all these depedencies are available and discoverable.
 You can ensure that the b747 project can be run separately.
 The reason being it is generated from MATLAB, as a result it may need some MATLAB dependencies.
 You can do this by getting into `mutationdocker/code/b747cl_grt_rtw` directory, and then running `make -f b747cl.mk` command for compilation and `./b747cl` for execution.